Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   );
 }
 ```
-To create the routing system We begin by wrapping our entire application with `<BrowserRouter>`.
+To create the routing system, We begin by wrapping our entire application with `<BrowserRouter>`.
 This component acts as the manager; it listens to the browser's address bar and notifies React whenever the URL changes.

 Next, we create navigation links using the `<Link>` component.
 Instead of an `href`, this component uses a `to` prop to specify the destination route (e.g., `to="/about"`).